Press ESC to close

 Founded: 1979 | IRA Eligible: Yes | Purity: 99.99%

 Credit Suisse bars are made by Valcambi SA, one of the world’s largest and most respected refineries.
-The design is intentionally minimal: logo, weight, purity, serial number, and the words “Essayeur Fondeur” (certified by a melting tester).
+It produces around 2000 tonnes of precious metals every year.

 3. Perth Mint gold bar